History of GCU

 - Continue to invest in the communities where the university serves

 - Permit student athletes to participate in governance opportunities afforded by the NCAA

-GCU's campus continues to grow to meet the needs of students and cultivate world-class learning experiences.
-Here's a snapshot of the campus today - a home away from home for our Lopes:
+GCU's campus continues to grow to meet the needs of students and cultivate higher education learning experiences.
+Here's a snapshot of the campus today — a home away from home for our Lopes:

 - Contemporary residence halls and apartments with resort-style swimming pools